CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 Nowadays, many people use metallic/roughness and Albedo instead of diffuse/specular.
 I found a mesh (and its accompanying textures) that used this information so I had to figure out how to adapt to this.
-Due to vastly different behaviors between dielectrics and conductors, metallicity the concept is treated almost as a boolean value, with gradations encoding how to attenuate the metallic behavior.
+Due to vastly different behaviors between dielectrics and conductors, metallicity the concept is treated almost as a Boolean value, with gradations encoding how to attenuate the metallic behavior.
 Physically based rendering tries to use more physics to enable more realistic rendering.
 Light is split into refractive and reflective components and metals will absorb the refractive component whilst dielectrics will scatter both,